 Guided group tours can be scheduled based on availability.

 AIMBY Afterschool is a program that seeks to bring arts and cultural experiences to Lake Worth Beach students through exposure to the arts.
-Students who are members of local afterschool programs are invited to engage through instruction, interaction and practice at the Council’s headquarters.
+Students who are members of local afterschool programs are invited to engage through instruction, interaction and practice at their afterschool site.

-This program enacts a 10-week session that pairs a cultural organization and/or teaching artist with a Lake Worth Beach afterschool program.
+This program enacts a 8 to 10-week session that pairs a cultural organization with a Lake Worth Beach afterschool program.

 Since then, the Council has partnered with a variety of different cultural organizations including Palm Beach Opera, the School of Ballet Arts and Digital Vibez.
 Partnering afterschool programs thus far have been North Grade Elementary, South Grade Elementary, Guatemalan-Maya Center and For the Children.